toobit-docs/apidocs/source/index.html.md

-  "w": true,                     // Is the order working Stops will have "m": false,                    // Is this trade the maker side "O": 1499405658657,            // Order creation time "Z": "0.00000000"              // Cumulative quote asset transacted quantity
+  "w": true,                     // Is the order working Stops will have "m": false,                    // Is this trade the maker side "O": 1499405658657,            // Order creation time "Z": "0.00000000",              // Cumulative quote asset transacted quantity "la": "20",                     // leverage
+  "mt": "CROSS"                     // marginType
+}

 ```

+- The field `mt` represents the position type `CROSS` cross margin; `ISOLATED` isolated margin
-The average price can be found by dividing `Z` by `z`
+- The average price can be found by dividing `Z` by `z`

 ### Side